President | Water Finance Research Foundation

 Chief Executive Officer | National Association of Clean Water Agencies

 Adam Krantz is CEO of the National Association of Clean Water Agencies (NACWA).
 Prior to that, he was managing director of government and public affairs at NACWA, where he worked since 2001.
 NACWA advocates on behalf of the nation’s public clean water agencies on an array of regulatory, legislative and legal issues geared toward ensuring sustainable clean water agencies and a move toward the Utility of the Future.
 Prior to his positions at NACWA, Krantz was an associate editor/reporter at Inside Washington Publishers where his work focused on covering the U.S. Environmental Protection Agency’s and Congress’s national water quality initiatives.
 Before entering the environmental arena, Krantz worked as an attorney in the Washington, D.C. law firm, Dickstein, Shapiro, Morin & Oshinsky on litigation matters.

-John Marciszewski is director of business development for Mueller Water Products.
-He is focused on innovative practices for buried infrastructure, with emphasis on capital efficiency, system resiliency and water loss management.
+John Marciszewski is director of business development for SmartCover Systems.
+Throughout his career he has focused on innovative practices for buried infrastructure, with emphasis on capital efficiency, system resiliency and water loss management.
 Marciszewski has 25 years of commercialization experience in high-tech, focusing on the water-energy nexus since 2005.
 He is also a founding Industrial Advisory Board member for the Sustainable Water Infrastructure Management Center.
-John has a Master of Engineering from the University of California Berkeley and Bachelors in Mechanical Engineering from Kettering University.
+He has a Master of Engineering from the University of California Berkeley and Bachelors in Mechanical Engineering from Kettering University.